-MY WEAPON OF CHOICE : The power of smile and a pair of killer heels.
+MY WEAPON OF CHOICE, The power of a smile, and a pair of killer heels.
 I must say exquisite food is also very powerful.

 WILD WISH: Hot air balloon ride over Bagan, Burma.

 Thanks for stopping by!
-What is your favourite piece from Daria’s jewellery collection?
+What is your favorite piece from Daria’s jewelry collection?
 Leave me a comment below!